RasaHQ/rasa/docs/tutorial_basics.rst

 .. note::
-   In this tutorial we will build a demo app with a rule-based policy.
-   This is just to show what each of the classes do, and how they fit together.
+   This tutorial will show you the different parts needed to build a bot.
+Be aware that this is a small example to get started quickly, it doesn't include a lot of training data, so there is some room for improvement of the final bot performance.

    `Example Code on GitHub <https://github.com/RasaHQ/rasa_core/tree/master/examples/moodbot>`_